-Two of the consolidation grants have close links to investments by CEPF donors.
+Two of the consolidation grants had close links to investments by CEPF's donor partners.
 The grant to CNF helped support the operating and fundraising costs of the fund, which was capitalized in part by the Global Conservation Fund at Conservation International.
 The consolidation grant helped CNF implement a successful fundraising strategy, thereby helping leverage the investment by the Global Conservation Fund significantly.
-The consolidation grant to WWF for the project at Gnishik Sanctuary helped leverage an investment at the same site under the GEF-funded Developing the Protected Area System of Armenia project, managed by UNDP.
-The GEF funds are targeted towards strengthening the capacity and management of the new protected area, including through construction of key infrastructure, such as a visitors center and headquarters building, and implementation of a visitor education program.
+The consolidation grant to WWF for the project at Gnishik Sanctuary helped leverage an investment at the same site under the GEF-funded Developing the Protected Area System of Armenia project, implemented by UNDP.
+The GEF funds were targeted towards strengthening the capacity and management of the new protected area, including through construction of key infrastructure, including a visitor center and headquarters building, and implementation of a visitor education program.